-Thanksgiving is almost here and after all the turkey and trimmings have been enjoyed it then become the start of the Christmas season.
+Thanksgiving is almost here and after all the turkey and trimmings have been enjoyed it then become the start of the Christmas season, when people decide to start decorating their homes and even decide to use services as interior decorator denver to help them with this.

 I noticed the traditional Christmas wreaths are now hanging on the lamp posts downtown and December 1st is the lighting of the official Portsmouth Christmas tree at the climax of the annual Christmas parade through Market Square and down Islington Street.
 December 1st, 5-8 PM, come on downtown and enjoy some festivities with your fellow residents.